urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

   - Find the dimensions of the square to expand around the taxi to get the cell with less cost.

-  - Find a way to calculate angular and linear speeds so that the car moves in a safe way in all cases.
+  - Find a way to calculate angular and linear speeds so that the car moves securely.

 ## Execution video: